tyizo/api.github.io/README.md

-# simple-js-api-project
+simple breaking bad api projects using javascript. <br>
-simple breaking bad api projects using javascript.
+for more info go into simple-js-api-project file.